projectcalico/calicoctl/README.md

 Calico connects datacenter workloads (containers, VMs, or bare metal) via IP no matter which compute host they are on.
 Read about it on the [Project Calico website](http://www.projectcalico.org).
 Endpoints are network interfaces associated with workloads.
-Using calicoctl we currently only support one endpoint per container, but more than one is possible if you use the lower level APIs.

 The `calico-master` container needs to run in one place in your cluster.
 It keeps track of all workloads & endpoints and distributes information to `calico-node` containers that run on each Docker host you'll use with Calico.

-If you have read the Calico architecture, the `calico-master` service instantiates both the
+The `calico-master` service instantiates:

-+ ACL Manager component and the
++ the ACL Manager component

-+ Orchestrator Plugin component, backed by an [etcd](https://github.com/coreos/etcd) datastore.
++ the Orchestrator Plugin component, backed by an [etcd](https://github.com/coreos/etcd) datastore.

 The `calico-node` service is a worker that configures the network endpoints for containers, handles IP routing, and installs policy rules.
-It includes
+It comprises:

-+ Felix, the Calico worker process,
++ Felix, the Calico worker process

-+ BIRD, the routing process, and
++ BIRD, the routing process

 + a [Powerstrip](https://github.com/clusterhq/powerstrip) adapter to set up networking when Docker containers are created.

-Finally, we provide a command line tool, `calicoctl`, which configures and starts the Calico services listed above, and allows you to interact with the Orchestrator Plugin to define and apply network & security policy to the containers you create.
+We provide a command line tool, `calicoctl`, which makes it easy to configure and start the Calico services listed above, and allows you to interact with the Orchestrator Plugin to define and apply network & security policy to the containers you create.